workers-go banner

 }

-The binary was compiled using the following command
+The binary was compiled using the following command, on Go 1.24

 GOOS=js GOARCH=wasm go build -o routername